 - Not enough bile salts

-- Rapid weight loss and fasting
+- Rapid weight loss or frequent changes in weight

 - History of intestinal problems